castle-engine/cge-www/scripts/update_archives/README.txt

-Here are the scripts to automatically create release archives (binary, for various platforms, and source).
+Scripts to automatically create release archives (binary, for various platforms, and source).
 It turned out *enormously* usefull to have this process automated :)